 Most of the developers consider C++ an “expert” language.
 One important contributor to this image is that this language is very difficult to learn, and is very extensive by nature.
 A fair number of AAA titles are created through C++.
 For VR applications that are enormous, confounded and require precise executive delivery, C++ is definitely the right choice.

 #4.
 C# (Unity)

 Unity is definitely the MVP (Most Valuable Player) in VR programming and C# is the language used to create Unity applications.
-C# is, without question, the most diverse language there is – it can create programmes for PC as well as Android and iOS platforms and operating software.
+C# is, without question, the most diverse language there is – it can create programs for PC as well as Android and iOS platforms and operating software.
 The majority portion of any VR application is always coded in Unity.
-If you wish to create programmes that run and grow on data and insights gathered from VR applications, unity is the way to go.
+If you wish to create programs that run and grow on data and insights gathered from VR applications, unity is the way to go.

 These are the top 4 languages that you can use in order to create an engaging, exciting and innovative virtual reality experience.